svecon/MFF-Csharp-NPRG038/README.md

-# Sverge – a Flexible Tool for Comparing & Merging
+# Sverge – A Flexible Tool for Comparing & Merging

 **Title:** Sverge – A Flexible Tool for Comparing & Merging